FunnelKit

 FunnelKit Automations

-You can send automated transactional and marketing emails in minutes using an ever-growing library of pre-built automations, view real-time analytics, customize emails with built-in drag-and-drop visual builder, and more.
+You can send automated transactional and marketing emails in minutes using an ever-growing library of pre-built automations, view real-time analytics, customize emails with a built-in drag-and-drop visual builder, and more.

 Features of FunnelKit Automations: